alexvornsand/hanabi-challenges/ARCHITECTURE.md

   - `requireAdmin` and `requireSuperAdmin`

 ### 4.2 Challenges Module
+### 4.2 Events Module

 Responsibilities:

-- List challenges
+- List events
-- Create challenges
+- Create events
+- Manage stages for an event
-- List seeds for a challenge
+- List and create game templates for an event stage
-- Create seeds
-- List teams associated with a challenge
+- List teams associated with an event

 Domain objects:

+- `Event`
-- `Challenge`
+- `EventStage`
-- `ChallengeSeed`
+- `EventGameTemplate`
-- `ChallengeTeam`
+- `EventTeam`

 ### 4.3 Teams Module